 Renting with Real Estate of Melbourne

-Congratulations on your tenancy approval!
+Congratulations on your renters approval!

-You have been approved because we are confident that, like all our tenants, you will be able to pay the rent on time, keep the property clean and well maintained, along with any lawns and gardens that might be part of the private lot.
+You have been approved because we are confident that, like all our renters, you will be able to pay the rent on time, keep the property clean and well maintained, along with any lawns and gardens that might be part of the private lot.

 We have created this guide to assist you with being prepared for your tenancy, and to also assist you with having the right expectations during your tenancy with us.